backtrue/chatbutton/legal/en/privacy-policy.md

 - **End Users**: Visitors who interact with the widget embedded on a Customer’s website.

 ### 1.1 Information You Provide to Us
-- **Account Registration**: Name, email address, password, company name, invoicing details, language preferences, and other profile data.
+- **Service Registration**: Email address, language preference you select, and the button configuration content (Config JSON) you submit.
 - **Communications**: Messages you send to our support team, survey responses, or other feedback.
-- **Billing**: Payment method details processed by our payment partners (we store only limited billing metadata such as transaction IDs and billing address).

 ### 1.2 Information Collected Automatically
 - **Usage Data**: Log files, IP address, browser type, referring/exit pages, and timestamps.
 - **Device Data**: Device identifiers, operating system, screen size, and network provider.
-- **Cookies & Similar Technologies**: We use cookies, local storage, and scripts to remember preferences, authenticate sessions, and analyze traffic.
+- **Cookies & Similar Technologies**: We use cookies, local storage, and scripts to remember preferences and analyze traffic.
 You can control cookies via browser settings; disabling cookies may limit functionality.

 ### 1.3 End User Data
 When End Users click messaging buttons configured by the Customer, we may process the identifiers that the Customer provides (e.g., LINE ID, Messenger Page name, Instagram handle, WhatsApp number, phone number, email address).
 We do not store chat transcripts between Customers and End Users.
 For analytics and security, we may log event metadata (e.g., button clicked, timestamp, IP address).
 Customers are responsible for obtaining any required consent from End Users before submitting their data to us.